 Complications, though uncommon in even the most complex procedures, can include:

 Recovery from more invasive procedures, such as arthrodesis or osteotomy, may take 4 to 6 months, and it can be up to 6 to 8 weeks before a person can put full weight on the foot.
-In such cases, the person will need to wear a cast or use crutches or a wheelchair.
+In such cases, the person will need to wear a cast or use a special shoe orand may need to use crutches or a wheelchair.

 A hammertoe is a permanent deformity of the toe joint, in which the toe bends up slightly and then curls downward, resting on its tip.
 When forced into this position long enough, the tendons of the toe shrink, and the toe stiffens into a hammer- or claw-like shape.

 Hammertoe is most common in the second toe, but it can develop in any or all of the three middle toes if they are pushed forward and do not have enough room to lie flat in the shoe.
 The risk is increased when the toes are already crowded by the pressure of a bunion.
 Conditions that increase the risk of hammertoe include:

 At first, a hammertoe is usually flexible, and any pain it causes can usually be relieved by putting a toe pad, sold in drug stores, into the shoe.
 To help prevent and ease existing discomfort from hammertoes, shoes should have a deep, wide toe area.
 As the tendon becomes tighter and the toe stiffens, other treatments, including exercises, splints, and custom-made shoe inserts (orthotics) may help redistribute weight and ease the position of the toe.